Making a workers compensation claim

 - in writing.

-Your employer must give you a Notice of Right to Make a Workers Compensation Claim form within 14 days of you telling them about your injury (step 2).
+Your employer must inform you of your right to make a workers compensation claim and give you a Notice of Right to Make a Workers Compensation Claim form within 14 days of you telling them about your injury (step 2).

 Your employer must then tell their insurer within 3 working days about your injury.